olligobber/UniqueNonogram/README.md

 The data is generated with a mixture of bash and haskell code.
 Bash code is contained in the makefile, and haskell code is contained in the `src` directory.
 Haskell code must be compiled before it is run, and the compiled executables are placed in the `exe` directory.
 Any helper files created during compilation are placed in the `build` directory, and may be reused if multiple haskell files rely on the same library.
 If the `exe` and `build` directories do not exist, they will be created.

-The makefile has a target `allexe`. which compiles all of the haskell executables.
+The makefile has a target `exe/all`. which compiles all of the haskell executables.

 A list of haskell executables follows:
 * `exe/allGrids`: This is used to generate `data/allGrids`.